flanglet/kanzi-cpp/README.md

 Below is a table showing silesia.tar compressed using different LZ compressors (no entropy) in single-threaded mode.

-The efficiency score is computed as such: score(lambda) = compTime + 2 x decompTime + lambda x compSize
+The efficiency score is computed as such: score(lambda) = compTime + 2 x decompTime + 10^-lambda x compSize

 A lower score is better.
 Best scores are in bold.